snovakovic/fast-sort/README.md

   const sortedArr = sort([...arr]).asc();
   console.log(arr); // => [1, 4, 2]
   console.log(sortedArr); // => [1, 2, 4]

+  // As stated in highlights fast-sort sorts null and undefined values to the
+  // bottom no matter if sorting is asc or decs order. const addresses = [{ city: 'Split' }, { city: undefined }, { city: 'Zagreb'}];
+  sort(addresses).asc(a => a.city); // => Split, Zagreb, undefined
+  sort(addresses).asc(a => a.city); // => Zagreb, Split, undefined

+  // If above is not intended behaviour you can always create new sort instance that will behave
+  // the way you intend it to behave.
+For example of doing so you can check unit test
+  // "Should create sort instance that sorts nil value to the top in desc order" is sort.spec.ts
 ```

 ### Fast sort versions